Easy DIY Christmas Card Holder

 Supplies

-- Large canvas (ours was A2, but you could also use a ready-made picture frame)
+- Large canvas (mine was A2, but you could also use a ready-made picture frame)

 - Christmas-themed wrapping paper (it needs to be thick good quality stuff, so that it’s less likely to tear, or you could use fabric instead)